Updating Serenity Packages (ASP.NET MVC Version)

 Updating Serenity NuGet packages, takes Serenity assemblies up to the latest version.

-It might also update some other third-party packages like ASP.NET MVC, FluentMigrator, Select2.js, SlickGrid etc.
+It might also update some other third-party packages like ASP.NET Core, FluentMigrator, Select2.js, SlickGrid etc.

-Please don't update Select2.js to a version after 3.5.1 yet as it has some compability problems with jQuery validation.
+Please don't update Select2.js to a version after 3.5.1 yet as it has some compability problems.

 So, these and a few more are also updated in MovieApplication.Web.